Citing security threat, Obama expands U.S. role fighting Ebola

-ATLANTA/MONROVIA President Barack Obama on Tuesday called West Africa's deadly Ebola outbreak a looming threat to global security and announced a major expansion of the U.S. role in trying to halt its spread, including deployment of 3,000 troops to the region.

-"The reality is that this epidemic is going to get worse before it gets better," Obama said at the Atlanta headquarters of the U.S. Centers for Disease Control and Prevention (CDC).
+"The reality is that this epidemic is going to get worse before it gets better," Obama said at the U.S. Centers for Disease Control and Prevention's Atlanta headquarters.

-"But, right now, the world still has an opportunity to save countless lives.
+"But right now, the world still has an opportunity to save countless lives.
 Right now, the world has the responsibility to act, to step up and to do more.
-The United States of America intends to do more," he added.
+The United States of America intends to do more," Obama added.

 The U.S. plan, a dramatic expansion of Washington's initial response last week, won praise from the U.N.
 World Health Organization, aid workers and officials in West Africa.
-Experts said it was still not enough to contain the epidemic, which is rapidly spreading and has caused already-weak local public health systems to buckle under the strain of fighting it.
+But health experts said it was still not enough to contain the epidemic, which is quickly growing and has caused local healthcare systems to buckle under the strain of fighting it.

 U.S. officials said the focus of the military deployment would be Liberia, a nation founded by freed American slaves that is the hardest hit of the countries affected by the crisis.